developershubhamkumar/delta_demo/README.md

 # delta_demo
-This is a demo class for Git &amp; Github.
+This is a demo  for Git &amp; Github Class.